 Engage Organizational Leaders: We understand many of our organizational leaders are often short on time, but full of expertise and ideas; therefore we host a yearly meeting, facilitated by The Civic Canopy, to seek strategic guidance and support.
 These are large format meetings that are meant for leaders to commit to a deeper level of interacting with PHCI organizationally.

-Deeper Commitment to the Work: We host monthly Goal Action Committee (GAC) meetings that are open to organization partners and community member.
-GACs are partner-driven action oriented meetings that focus on the details of creating systemic change in the neighborhood.
+Deeper Commitment to the Work: We host monthly Action Committee meetings that are open to organization partners and community member.
+Action Committees are partner-driven action oriented meetings that focus on the details of creating systemic change in the neighborhood.

 Community House Meetings

-Opportunities for Community Members: In order to guide the work, we host community house meetings, facilitated by Industrial Areas Foundation (IAF).
+Opportunities for Community Members: In order to guide the work, we host community house meetings, called #ParkHillTalks facilitated by Industrial Areas Foundation (IAF).
 These meetings are small format and are designed to provide a more comfortable setting for community members to share their input and participate in the work.
 This is especially for community members who are uncomfortable with larger meetings or may not have the time and to identify and elevate community leaders.